Client

 Initiated and hosted by Austin marketing firm JDI, Penrose is an intimate gathering of the most intriguing people in the science world — researchers, inventors, founders, entrepreneurs, executives, artists, and storytellers.

-As the lead designer I was in charge of crafting the event’s branding, with future, reoccurring gatherings and other kinds of events in mind.
+As the lead designer I was in charge of crafting the event’s brand, with future, reoccurring gatherings and other kinds of events in mind.
 And the most important part?
 An attention-grabbing physical invitation to the main yearly event.

 Direction was to keep the brand restrained and minimal, while still evoking themes of the location: Marfa in West Texas.